2021 Producers Underserved by Crop Insurance Projects

 Award Amount: $99,754

-With approximately 90 percent of U.S. farm acres covered by crop insurance, Vermont producers are decidedly underserved by Federal crop insurance programs with only 5.8 percent of farm acres insured.
+With approximately 90 percent of U.S. farm acres covered by crop insurance, Vermont producers continue to be decidedly underserved by Federal crop insurance programs with only 5.8 percent of farm acres insured.
 Many Vermont farmers remain unfamiliar with the options available to them and unaware of how to access risk management programs.
-This project provides education on Federal risk management programs available to Vermont producers across the state, with a focus on new and early stage producers, diversified farms selling to direct and local markets, and dairy producers.
-Main topics include agricultural risks, available risk management options, incorporating risk management into business plans and decision-making, expanded options in WFRP, and milk protection programs such as Dairy-RP.
+This project provided education on Federal risk management programs available to Vermont producers across the state, with a focus on new and early stage producers, diversified farms selling to direct and local markets, and dairy producers.
+Main topics included agricultural risks, available risk management options, incorporating risk management into business plans and decision-making, expanded options in WFRP, and milk protection programs such as Dairy-RP.

-This project incorporates commodity-specific and audience-specific risk management information into educational courses and events, small group meetings and individual consultations.
-Risk management information integrated into curriculum will reach 30 participants in 3 courses; outreach will be included in 15 workshops and other educational events reaching 100 producers; 25 small group and individual consultations will reach 35 producers.
-Education delivered will enable participants to integrate risk management strategies into their farm business plans, assess available Federal risk management programs and make informed decisions about crop insurance participation.
+This project incorporated commodity-specific and audience-specific risk management information into educational courses and events, small group meetings and individual consultations.
+Risk management information integrated into curriculum reached 46 participants in 3 courses; outreach was included in 15 workshops and other educational events reaching approximately 125 producers; 25 small group and individual consultations reached 28 producers.
+Education delivered enabled participants to integrate risk management strategies into their farm business plans, assess available Federal risk management programs and make informed decisions about crop insurance participation.

 5. “Risky Business:” Peer-to-Peer Expert Mentorship for Chesapeake Farmers Underserved by Crop Insurance